assareh/tfc-agent/tfc-agent-gke/README.md

 ## Create Core IAM resources and TFCB workspaces
 Click `gke_ADMIN_IAM` -> Actions -> Start new plan -> Start Plan

 This will run the IaC in ./gke_ADMIN_IAM and create the access and resources needed by all teams defined in var.iam_teams{} (`./gke_ADMIN_IAM/variables.tf`).
-Additionally it will create workspaces gke_cluster and gke_svc_tfcagents that we will run next.
+This will create the 2 default team workspaces with no credentials and configure them to each use the correct TFCB agentpool.
+Additionally it will create workspaces for the core servicess gke_cluster and gke_svc_tfcagents that we will run next.

 **Currently var.iam_teams assumes every team will have its own unique K8s namespace and service account that doesn't currently exist.
 The gke_cluster workspace will read these values and attempt to create them.**

 ## Provision GKE
 Click `gke_cluster` -> Actions -> Start new plan -> Start Plan

 This will run the IaC in ./gke_cluster to create your VPC, GKE cluster, and each of the defined Team's kubernetes namespace and service account.
 Once complete you should have a fully useable GKE cluster with the necessary namespaces created for the teams that will consume it.
+We will deploy the tfc-agents into these namespaces next.
+But first take a look at the GKE cluster.

 ### Authenticate to GKE on the command line
 You can get the information from the gke workspace outputs in GCP or TFCB UI.
 Alternatively you can use the Terraform CLI!
 If you want to use your CLI, first login.